-Be Ready • When an adult requires the attention of children, the relentless routine of '5, 4, 3, 2, 1 Give me 5' will be used and adults should not begin to speak until they have the attention of all children. • Teachers will be at their classroom door at the correct time in order to welcome children. • Children will have a positive learning attitude, this means being ready to learn and being on task when they are required to. • Children will have the correct equipment in order to be able to start their work.
-Adults should facilitate this by ensuring children are in a good routines including looking after their equipment, that classrooms are tidy and orderly so that children can readily access what they need and that expectations of what children need are communicated to them effectively.
-Be Respectful • Children and adults will greet each other with a 'hello' and a smile, and will hold doors open for each other. • Children and adults must speak kindly to each other. • Children and adults must use an appropriate volume when speaking to each other, shouting at adults or at children is not permitted. • Children will sit smartly in assemblies and will listen to whomever is speaking, not chatting mid-assembly- adults should ensure that this happens during assembly times. • Children will be publicly praised and celebrated for demonstrating the school values of: Thankfulness, Friendship & Trust, Compassion and Always our best. • Children will not shout out if they need to ask a question or contribute. • Children and adults will use their manners at all times (Please, Thank You) and will not speak over each other.
-Be Safe • When moving inside of school and from school onto the playground, children will line up sensibly and quietly and will be led by an adult, who will guide the children to walk until they reach their destination. • Children will keep their hands, feet and unkind words to themselves. • Children will not play games on the yard that involve grabbing or pushing each other - adults will ensure that children a sufficiently supervised and engaged in other activities so that these games are minimised. • Children will not wander around the classroom and will check with an adult before leaving their seat to fetch equipment. • Children and adults will use classroom equipment correctly.
-L 1
+Be Ready • When an adult requires the attention of children, the relentless routine of '5, 4, 3, 2, 1 Give me 5' w be used and adults should not begin to speak until they have the attention of all children. • Teachers will be at their classroom door at the correct time in order to welcome children. • Children will have a positive learning attitude, this means being ready to learn and being on task whe they are required to. • Children will have the correct equipment in order to be able to start their work.
+Adults should facilitat this by ensuring children are in a good routines including looking after their equipment, that classroon are tidy and orderly so that children can readily access what they need and that expectations of who children need are communicated to them effectively.
+Be Respectful • Children and adults will greet each other with a 'hello' and a smile, and will hold doors open for eac other. • Children and adults must speak kindly to each other. • Children and adults must use an appropriate volume when speaking to each other, shouting at adults at children is not permitted. • Children will sit smartly in assemblies and will listen to whomever is speaking, not chatting mid-assembly adults should ensure that this happens during assembly times. • Children will be publicly praised and celebrated for demonstrating the school values of: Thankfulnes Friendship & Trust, Compassion and Always our best.
+Children will not shout out if they need to ask a question or contribute. • Children and adults will use their manners at all times (Please, Thank You) and will not speak over ea other.
+Be Safe When moving inside of school and from school onto the playground, children will line up sensibly ar quietly and will be led by an adult, who will guide the children to walk until they reach their destinatio Children will keep their hands, feet and unkind words to themselves.
+Children will not play games on the yard that involve grabbing or pushing each other - adults will ensu that children a sufficiently supervised and engaged in other activities so that these games are minimise Children will not wander around the classroom and will check with an adult before leaving their seat fetch equipment.
+Children and adults will use classroom equipment correctly.

 "5, 4, 3, 2, 1, Give me Five"

-m m Empty hands
+M M Empty hands

 Eyes on the speaker

 Be still

 P Be quiet

 Ð,- Listen

-Good News Note We wanted to share good news with you, It's sure to make you smile, It's sure to make you smile, Has gone over and above, They've gone the extra mile.
-They've gone the extra mile.
-They've certainly excelled themselves, They're excited, ecstatic, elated, And also rather proud And also rather proud ---

-Hart Superstar Award 👔 Hart Golden Quill Award  🎉
+Good News Note Good News Note We wanted to share good news with you, It's sure to make you smile, Has gone over and above, They've gone the extra mile.
+They stand out from the crowd We're excited, ecstatic, elated, And also rather proud Hart Superstar Award 👔 Hart Golden Quill Award For For Signed: For Hart Mathematics Award Hart Citizenship Award Awarded to For Signed: School Values Demonstrated Friendship and Trust Thankfulness Compassion Always Our Best Signed:

-Awarded to 🍆 Awarded to

-For For

-Den't give up Be co-operative Be curious Ube your imagination Have a go Keep improving Signed: Signed:

-🥳 Hart Mathematics Award 🎉 🏶 🧊 Hart Citizenship Award 🧊 🏶

-Awarded to Awarded to

-For For

-School Values Demonstrated

-Friendship and Trust Thankfulness Compassion Always Our Best

-Signed: Signed: